At A Game Show There Are 7: Exact Answer & Steps

 2. The Warm‑Up Round

 Often a lightning round with a single easy question for each contestant.
-This does two things:
+In real terms, this does two things:

 3. The Core Seven Questions